What you will need/ingredients:

 Organize everything before you start the recipe so you can keep the process moving along swiftly.

-Store your yogurt for 1-2 weeks, in air tight container and always use a fresh utensil when extracting yogurt to prevent spoilage.
+Keep your yogurt for 1-2 weeks in an airtight container, and always use a clean utensil when serving to avoid spoilage.

 Keep some of your yogurt for the next batch.

-When you start running low, watch the grocery stores for 50% off milk deals!
-Making yogurt is a great way to use up milk quick so you can get the discount.
+When your milk supply begins to dwindle, keep an eye on grocery stores for 50% off milk deals!
+Making yogurt is an excellent way to quickly use up milk and take advantage of the discount.

 Thanks for reading,